tiagomarin/tiagomarin/README.md

 <img src="assets/readme_cover.gif" alt="Hi there I'm Tiago.
 I'm a software developer">

-<h3> What am I doing now? :smiley:</h3>
+<h3> About me :smiley:</h3>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently, I am participating in an international remote full-stack development program that focuses on real-world projects and pair programming, that is called Microverse.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm a Javascript and Ruby On Rails full-stack developer.
+I have, completed an international remote full-stack development program that focuses on real-world projects and pair programming, that is called Microverse.
+It was a 8+ months in an amazing journey where I learned so many things and built some aplications from scratch that I would never imagine I would be able to do it.
 In addition to learning how to program at a fast pace, I also have improved my communication and teamwork skills.
-I really enjoy working with different people from all around the world, I've already made some friends.</p>
+I really enjoyed working with different people from all around the world, I've already made some friends.</p>
 <br>
 <details>
   <summary>more about my journey </summary>